 You may work together on these problem sets in groups of two or at most three, but you must write up your answers separately.
 I give more detailed instructions on how to report your work together in the Academic Honesty section below.
 Generally, if you use other persons' work, or make changes to your own work without inquiring or understanding what you did incorrectly, then you are trying to get a grade using someone else's knowledge.
 Giving or receiving answers in this manner is not permitted in this course.
 If you do not learn how to analyze or solve problems on your own, you will have difficulty on the exams.
 As a regular practice, on each problem, state with whom you worked.
 If you worked alone, state that you worked alone.

 The problem sets will be posted on Learning Suite.
 You may type up your answers or write them neatly by hand.
-Most students find it easiest to write problem sets by hand, and scan and upload them to Learning Suite.
+Most students find it easiest to write problem sets by hand, then scan and upload them to Learning Suite.
 I strongly suggest that you start working early on the problem sets.

 Preliminary work for your poster will be assigned as parts of problems sets.